hanjinliu/impy/README.md

 #### 4. Image Viewer

 `impy` provides seamless interface between [napari](https://github.com/napari/napari), a great image visualization tool.
 Image axes and other information are utilized before sending to `napari.Viewer`, so that you don't need to care about keyword arguments and what function should be called.

-You can also **manually crop or label** `ImgArray` with `napari`'s `Shapes` objects, or **run impy functions inside the viewer**.
-I also implemented useful custom keybindings and widgets.
-See [Napari Interface](#napari-interface) for details.
+See [Napari Interface](#napari-interface) for more details.

 #### 5. Extended Numpy Functions